-This week marked the official start of summer here in the southern hemisphere.
-Signalled by longer daylight hours and more time outside this is a time of year that’s crucial to our health all year long.
+Longer daylight hours means more time outside.
+We are coming into the time of year that is crucial to our health all year long.
 But how so?

 But with exposure to sunlight also comes increased risks of melanoma and heatstroke.
 According to Melanoma New Zealand, NZ has the highest rate of melanoma per capita than anywhere in the world.
 4,000 people in NZ are diagnosed with some form of melanoma every year and 300 people will die from this type of cancer each year.